jlawson-design/d-day-website/README.md

 Inspired by the first project idea from Code Institute's brief, D-Day focuses on providing a useful historical hub with usable evidence-based information.
 The content is strongly linked to existing literature, making it a one-stop-shop for information on this well-known historical event.
 This comes as we pass the 79th anniversary of the operation's commencement on June 6th 1944.

 Like other historical websites such as [Britannica.com](https://www.britannica.com/event/Normandy-Invasion/D-Day-June-6-1944) or [History.com](https://www.history.com/topics/world-war-ii/d-day), this site provides a unique user experience, leveraging off the universal principles of design to give an accessible and aesthetically pleasing experience.
 The target audience for this website is anyone with a cursory knowledge of WW2 history who wishes to learn more.
-Academics and experts are also welcome, as this site boasts acknowledgements to some of the most famous pieces of secondary sources on the event in question.
+Academics and experts are also welcome, as this site boasts acknowledgements and references to some of the most famous pieces of secondary sources on the event in question.
 ___

 # UX